lxirere/HW-Kirin-Low-latency-Audio/README.md

 Negative effects:
 ----
-Built-in sound will be turned off (disable the module and restart the system to recover)<br>
+Sound effects will be turned off (disable the module and restart the system to recover)<br>
 Some devices cannot output normal audio (the problem is not supported by the device)<br>
 The results may vary depending on the hardware and software of the device.<br><br>